skukuck/sundials/doc/cvode/guide/source/Usage/index.rst

 lines used in testing) and are included in the CVODE package.

-Users with applications written in Fortran should see :numref:`SUNDIALS.Fortran`, which describes interfacing with CVODE from Fortran.
+Users with applications written in Fortran should see :numref:`Fortran`, which describes interfacing with CVODE from Fortran.

 The user should be aware that not all ``SUNLinearSolver`` and ``SUNMatrix``